Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 • The programmer or user can return multiple values from a particular function with the help of the pointer

-• Pointers help users access any memory location in the memory of the computer.
+• Pointers help users access any memory location in the computer's memory.

 Summary

-Pointers are a powerful tool in C++, but they can be difficult to use correctly.
+Pointers are a powerful tool in C++, but they can be challenging to use correctly.
 If you're new to pointers, start by reading this C++ Certification Training guide and experimenting with them in your programs.
-Your ability to code for effective and feature-rich programs will improve as a result of understanding C++ pointers and practicing with examples.
+Your ability to code for practical and feature-rich programs will improve as a result of understanding C++ pointers and practicing with examples.

 Share Article